checkout/checkout-woocommerce-plugin/readme.txt

 * United States
 * Uruguay

-**Currencies**  - [150+ transaction currencies](https://docs.checkout.com/resources/codes/currency-codes) are supported in the integration
+**Currencies**  - 150+ transaction currencies are supported in the integration

 = Does SEPA support recurring payments like for subscription? = Yes

-= How do I contact the Payment Provider’s Support? = support@checkout.com
+= How do I contact the Payment Provider’s Support? = hello@uprisepay.com

 == Installation ==

 **From merchant’s WordPress admin**
 1. Go to plugin section-> Add new
-2. Search for "Checkout.com Payment Gateway"
+2. Search for "Uprise Payment Gateway"
 3. Click on Install Now
 4. Click on Activate
 5. Click on Settings to configure the module